 for applications addressing large-scale, locally important activities.
 KHRC expects that requests larger than $850,000 in State and Federal LIHTCs will qualify for the Unique Opportunity set-aside.

-Federal and State LIHTC allocations will equal each other.
+As required by the Kansas Affordable Housing Tax Credit Act K.S.A.
+79-32,306(a), Federal and State LIHTC allocations will equal each other.

 2. principal

-No Principal, as defined in QAP Section V(A)(2), will receive more than two awards.
+No Principal, as defined in QAP Section V(A)(2), will receive more than two awards per application round.
 If the selection criteria would result in a Principal exceeding this limit, KHRC will determine which application(s) to award.

-Principals may have no more than four 9% applications underway in Kansas and/or developments not yet placed-in-service in Kansas at the time of full application.
-However, if KHRC is concerned with the progress of current developments, KHRC may not allow the maximum.

 KHRC generally encourages entities that have insufficient technical expertise and/or experience to partner with experienced Principals to gain experience and capacity in affordable housing development.
 KHRC may, but is not required to, grant a waiver of development/credit award limitations for the proposed joint venture.

 3. county

 KHRC will generally make no more than two new construction awards per rural county as defined in QAP Section III(C)(2).
 Metropolitan counties as defined in QAP Section III(C)(1) may receive three awards each.
 If the selection criteria would result in a county exceeding these limits, KHRC will determine which application(s) to award.
+KHRC may award an additional application in a county if demand is warranted through the Unique Opportunity set-aside.
 KHRC may award fewer than the maximum number of developments based on market need analysis.

 b. rehabilitation set-aside

-Based on the selection criteria in QAP Section V, KHRC will award up to 20% of available LIHTCs
+Based on the selection criteria in QAP Section VI, KHRC will award up to 20% of available LIHTCs

 to applications proposing the rehabilitation of existing housing.
 In the event of inadequate demand among eligible applications, KHRC will make additional awards in the other set-asides.
 Proposals may not be awarded based on underwriting criteria, lack of sustainable market conditions, unfavorable or unpredictable environmental conditions, or other factors which indicate higher than normal risk.